Sasha-hk/django-template/README.md

 # Template for django

 This repository is a simple and quick template for creating your project.
-We also have an ./install.sh file that simplifies setting up your project on a server<br>
+We also have an ./deploy.sh file that simplifies setting up your project on a server<br>

-<h2>Uses technologys:</h2>

-- Nginx
-- Gunicorn

 <br>
-<h2>To set up project on your server you may to do this:</h2>
+<h2>To start development:</h2>

-- make .env file in the env directory, you can use the .env.template file as template
+- run install.sh file in the env dir
-- enter this comment at the root of the project

     ```shell
     . ./install.sh
+    ```

+<h2>To deploy project:</h2>

+- make .env file in the env dir, you can use the .env.template file as template
+- run deploy.sh

+    ```shell
+    . ./deploy.sh
     ```

 - enter needed data